mpiersonsmela/SeqVerify/README.md

 SeqVerify has the following standard arguments:
 * ```--output``` (Type: String) Used as the identifying name for all the files and folders to do with the particular call.
 E.g. ```--output Sample1``` will cause the output folder to be named "seqverify_Sample1"
 * ```--reads_1``` and ```--reads_2``` (Type: String/Path) The paired-read FASTA/FASTQ, or gzipped FASTA/FASTQ source files for the reads.
 Also accepts paths to the files if they're not in the working folder.
 * ```--genome``` (Type: String/Path) Name or path of FASTA file to be used as reference genome for the reads (e.g. [CHM13](https://github.com/marbl/CHM13#downloads)).
+If not included, will default to CHM13v2.0, downloaded through ```--download-defaults```.
-* ```--inexact``` (Type: String/Path) Names or paths of FASTA files containing the sequences of the markers to detect (transgenes, unwanted plasmids, etc.).
+* ```--untargeted``` (Type: String/Path) Names or paths of FASTA files containing the sequences of the markers to detect (transgenes, unwanted plasmids, etc.).
 Accepts more than one if necessary, space-separated.
-Can also be left blank; not mutually exclusive with ```--exact```.
+Can also be left blank; not mutually exclusive with ```--targeted```.
-* ```--exact``` (Type: String/Path) Name or path to a valid command file for insertion of markers where the insertion site is known.
+* ```--targeted``` (Type: String/Path) Name or path to a valid command file for insertion of markers where the insertion site is known.
 Further details on the construction of a valid command files are given below.
 Only accepts one command file (but a command file can have multiple commands, so this will not restrict analysis).
-Can be left blank; not mutually exclusive with ```--inexact```.
+Can be left blank; not mutually exclusive with ```--untargeted```.
+* ```--gtf``` (Type: String/Path) Name or path to valid GTF/GFF3 file for the genome used, to be updated with the exact edits specified in ```--targeted```.
+If not included, will default to ```--download-defaults```'s GFF3 file for CHM13v2.0.

 SeqVerify has the following optional arguments:
 ##### Performance
 * ```--threads``` (Type: Integer) Determines how many CPU threads are used in the multithreaded portion of the pipeline.
 Set to 1 by default.
 * ```--max_mem``` (Type: String) Determines what the maximum amount of memory to be used in the indexing of the reference genome should be.
 Expects an integer followed by "M" or "G" (case-sensitive) for "Megabytes" or "Gigabytes" respectively.
 Set by default to "16G", 16 Gigabytes.
 * ```--start``` (Type: String) Determines where the pipeline starts.
-Can be set to "beginning" (the default option, runs the entire pipeline), "align" (skips the creation of the augmented genome and the output folders to start at the alignment process), "markers" (skips to the creation of the insertion site readout), "cnv" (skips to the CNV analysis), "plots" (skips to the generation of the CNV plots), "kraken" (skips to the microbial contamination analysis), "variant" (skips to SNV analysis).
+Can be set to:
+   * "beginning" (the default option, runs the entire pipeline),
+   * "align" (skips the creation of the augmented genome and the output folders to start at the alignment process),
+   * "markers" (skips to the creation of the insertion site readout),
+   * "cnv" (skips to the CNV analysis),
+   * "plots" (skips to the generation of the CNV plots),
+   * "kraken" (skips to the microbial contamination analysis),
+   * "variant" (skips to SNV analysis).

 This option may be useful for core optimization on clusters: e.g. "beginning" is a single-core operation, "align" is a multi-core operation, so on a job scheduler a user could set a job dependent on the other and only use multiple cores when rquired.
 It may also be used to avoid having to restart the pipeline from scratch should the hardware or the software fail for any reason, or to perform further analysis on data that SeqVerify has already process (e.g. add KRAKEN2 analysis when it wasn't initially requested).

 ##### KRAKEN2
-* ```--kraken``` Determines if KRAKEN2 analysis is to be performed on the sample or not.
-If set, requires ```--database``` option in order to work correctly.
+* ```--kraken``` Enables KRAKEN2 analysis.
+If set, requires the ```--database``` option for custom databases.
-* ```--database``` (Type: String/Path) Path to valid KRAKEN2 database, or, if KRAKEN2 environmental variables are set, the name of the database.
-Only needed if ```--kraken``` set.
-No default setting.
+* ```--database``` (Type: String/Path) Path to valid KRAKEN2 database, or, if the KRAKEN2 environmental variables are set, the name of the database.
+Only needed if ```--kraken``` set; if not set when ```--kraken``` is used, will default to the 8GB PlusPFP database downloaded by ```--download-defaults```.
 ##### Insertion Site Detection
 * ```--granularity``` (Type: Integer) Determines how large (in bp) insertion site bins are, i.e. how far apart two insertions can be in order to count as the same insertion site.
 Set by default to 500, a value of 1 means all insertions on different coordinates will be counted as different insertion sites and show up separately on the readout.
 * ```--min_matches``` (Type: Integer) Determines the minimum number of matches/insertions required for an insertion site to appear on the readout.
 Set by default to 1, i.e. shows any insertion, some of which may be false positives due to repetitive DNA or similar variables.
+* ```--mitochondrial``` (Type: Flag) If set, enables insertion site detection on chrM in the genome given for detection of mitochondrial DNA in the rest of the genome.
 ##### CNVPytor
 * ```--bin_size``` (Type: Integer) Determines how many bp are binned together for the purposes of copy number variation detection.
 Default is 100000 (resulting in 100kbp bins), the minimum value is 1, but anything below the original read length (150 in the test data) will yield meaningless data.
-* ```--manual_plots``` Turns off IGV screenshots for coverage plots of transgenes, uses an internal matplotlib script instead.
+* ```--manual_plots``` Turns off IGVReports reports for the coverage plots of the transgenes provided, uses an internal matplotlib-based script instead.
+Not recommended unless there are issues with installing IGVReports or adjacent dependencies.
 ##### Variant Calling
-* ```--variant_calling``` Turns on the variant calling portion of the pipeline, and takes three space-separated arguments: the name/path of a genome compatible with the VCF annotation DB used (e.g. hg38 for ClinVar), the path to the snpEff config file, and the name/path to a valid annotation DB (e.g. ClinVar)
+* ```--variant_calling``` Turns on the variant calling portion of the pipeline, and takes two space-separated arguments: the name/path of a genome compatible with the VCF annotation DB used (e.g. hg38 for ClinVar), and the name/path to a valid annotation DB (e.g. ClinVar)
 * ```--variant_intensity``` (Type: String) Includes all variants at or above a certain severity level in the final variant readout.
 Can be set to (lowest) "MODIFIER", "LOW", "MODERATE", or "HIGH" (highest).
 Set to "MODERATE" by default.
 ##### Other
 * ```--keep_temp``` If enabled, keeps the temporary files created during the pipeline's execution.
 It is off by default.
-We do not recommend turning it on since temp files can reach upwards of 50-100GB depending on the read coverage.
+Not recommended -- temp files can reach upwards of 50-100GB (or much higher) depending on the read coverage.
 * ```--download_defaults``` If enabled, downloads the default genomes and databases to the working directory: [T2T-CHM13v2.0](https://github.com/marbl/CHM13#analysis-set), intended to be used in ```--genome```, [GRCh38/hg38](https://hgdownload.soe.ucsc.edu/goldenPath/hg38/bigZips/latest/) for variant calling, and the [8GB PlusPFP](https://benlangmead.github.io/aws-indexes/k2) KRAKEN2 database (placed in a new folder named seqverify_database).
-Kills the program after downloading these, so anything after ```seqverify --download_defaults``` is ignored.
+Kills the program after downloading these, so anything in the command after ```seqverify --download_defaults``` is ignored.

 ## Output